theowenyoung/archive-actionsflow/docs/reference/2-core-api.md

 function clean (options: {
-  dest?: string; // dest folder, the default value is 'dist' base?: string; // base workspace folder, default is process.cwd() logLevel?: Log.LogLevelDesc; // Log level, default is "info", you can use one of these values, "trace" | "debug" | "info" | "warn" | "error" | "silent"
+  dest?: string; // dest folder, the default value is 'dist' cwd?: string; // base workspace folder, default is process.cwd() logLevel?: Log.LogLevelDesc; // Log level, default is "info", you can use one of these values, "trace" | "debug" | "info" | "warn" | "error" | "silent"
 }): Promise<void>;
 };